 Stephensons is committed to immediate and effective legal protection for victims of domestic violence.
 We have a team of specialist family lawyers who assist victims of domestic violence and we have close links with other organisations who can also help.
 I am a member of the domestic violence committee of the Greater Manchester Family Justice Council and was involved in the drafting of a Greater Manchester Protocol for Service of Family and Civil Protective Orders upon the police.

-Free initial advice is available.
-We can also assess eligibility for legal aid and fixed fees are available for those who don't qualify for legal aid, call us on 0800 073 1324.
+Free initial guidance is available.
+We can also assess eligibility for legal aid and fixed fees are available for those who don't qualify for legal aid, call us on 01616 966 229.

 By family law solicitor and Stephensons’ Partner, Victoria Gethin